Kitsilano Pool

-Kitsilano Pool is an outdoor saltwater swimming pool, located at Kitsilano Beach in Vancouver, British Columbia, Canada.
+Kitsilano Pool is an outdoor saltwater swimming pool, located at Kitsilano Beach in Vancouver, Canada.
 At 137 metres long, it is the longest outdoor swimming pool in North America.

 History

 Kitsilano Pool is situated at an area known to the Coast Salish people as Skwa-yoos, at the site of a former shell midden.

-Kitsilano Pool opened August 15, 1931 by BC Provincial Attorney-General R.L.
-(Royal Lethington) Maitland and Vancouver Park Board chairman Fred Crone, and originally was billed as "America's Largest Swimming Pool".
+Kitsilano Pool opened 15 August 1931 by BC Provincial Attorney-General R.L.
+(Royal Lethington) Maitland and Vancouver Park Board chair Fred Crone, and originally was billed as "America's Largest Swimming Pool".
 The original pool was an elliptical shape, 660 by 200 ft and 2–8 feet deep, covering 2.3 acres, and containing 1.3 million litres of water.
 The project cost $50,000 at the time.
 It was filled by tidal water from English Bay and sealife such as mud sharks and octopuses were occasionally found in the pool.
-It was designed as a spot for bathers to swim during low tide, and had a sandy bottom until the 1960s, when it was filled with cement.
-5,000 people showed up on the opening day to experience the magnificent new oceanside swimming pool.
+It was designed as a spot for bathers to swim during low tide, and had a sandy bottom until the 1960s, when it was filled with concrete.
+5,000 people showed up on the opening day to experience the new oceanside swimming pool.